 If you do have a series of books and want to create a series page, here are the steps and Amazon requirements for this to happen.

-Create an International Author Page: Build Your global platform
+Create an International Amazon Author Page

 One of the great features of Amazon and self-publishing is that, as an author, your book can be available worldwide on many other international sites in the UK, Canada, China, France, India, Germany, Japan, and more.
 And best of all, the number of sites available is continuously expanding.